pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/mcp.md

 You can check out the full implementation in the [MCP Server](https://github.com/lgesuellip/researcher_agent/tree/main/servers) repository.

-Another good example is the [exa-mcp-server](https://github.com/exa-labs/exa-mcp-server), developed by Ishan Goswami.
+Another good example is the [exa-mcp-server](https://github.com/exa-labs/exa-mcp-server), developed by EXA (Ishan Goswami).
 It serves as a flexible web searcher and highlights MCP's adaptability.
-You can explore it here.
-And for more details and examples, visit the MCP website.

 Finally, as David Soria Parra (the creator of https://modelcontextprotocol.io) noted on this [X post](https://x.com/lgesuelli_p/status/1866622405340434490), one MCP server can call another, enabling developers to build sophisticated, layered solutions.